Anyungu/dhdApp/README.md

 	5. Replace the App.js file with the App.js file from your clone folder
 	6. Add the rest of the files in the root of your project folder

-Caution: Do not USE this method if you do not understand Redux
+Caution: Do NOT USE this method if you do not understand REDUX

 Email: anyungucw@gmail.com